 How Do I Brush My Rabbit?

-It’s best to brush a bunny when she is sitting still, preferably while she is distracted with snacks or treats so that she can’t hop away while you are working on her.
+We have found from experience that it’s best to brush a bunny when she is sitting still, preferably while she is distracted with snacks or treats so that she can’t hop away while you are working on her.
 You can either brush your bunny by holding her or by placing her on a flat, comfortable surface, like a table.
 If you are holding your bunny, be sure to always hold her hind legs with one hand while you brush with the other so that you do not injure her.

 Before using a brush on your rabbit, you may want to use your hand to loosen up her fur.
 You can pet her the opposite way to do this and you can pick out any clumps that may appear as you do so.
-Then, using your brush or grooming tool, brush her hair from her head to her tail using short sweeping motions.
+Then, using your brush or grooming tool, brush her hair from her head to her tail using short, sweeping motions.
 You may need to clean the brush head often to get the best results.

-The 5 Best Brushes for Rabbits
+The 9 Best Brushes for Rabbits

 Mr. Peanut’s Pet Grooming Glove Brush